 Required Language Skills

-Volunteer assignments are concentrated in six of the French-speaking regions.
-Volunteers work in the West, Adamawa, Centre, East, Littoral, and South.
-As a result of current political unrest and security issues, Volunteer placements and travel are restricted in the English-speaking regions (Northwest and Southwest) as well as the Northern regions (North and Far North).
+Cameroon is often referred to as “Africa in miniature” due to its great cultural, linguistic and geographic diversity.
+About 250 ethnic groups speak 200+ indigenous languages.
+Volunteer assignments are concentrated in French-speaking regions; in 2023, Volunteers will be based in Adamawa, Centre, East, Littoral, and South.
+As a result of current political unrest and security issues, Volunteer placements and travel are restricted in the English-speaking regions (Northwest and Southwest) as well as the West and the Northern regions (North and Far North).

 Serving in Cameroon